Non-Manufactured Precious Metal Trading License in Dubai

 Business name reservation: Submit proposed trade names to the Dubai South Free Zone Authority for approval.

-Application submission: Complete the free zone licence application, including details of shareholders, directors, and intended activities.
+Application submission: Complete the free zone license application, including details of shareholders, directors, and intended activities.

 Document preparation: Provide passport copies, proof of address, and relevant corporate documents for all shareholders and directors.

-Licence fee payment: Pay the applicable trading licence fee to the Dubai South Free Zone Authority.
+License fee payment: Pay the applicable trading license fee to the Dubai South Free Zone Authority.

 Office or facility selection: Choose from flexi-desk, serviced office, or dedicated warehouse options depending on operational requirements.